CyVerse-learning-materials/discovery_environment_guide/step2.rst

 4. From the top left, at the start of the breadcrumbs, you may select another root folder to view from within your home folder; clicking on the dropdown near your username will allow you to browse folders/files in "Shared With Me", "Community Data", or "Trash".

-*Viewing File/Folder Details in the Discovery Enviornment*
+*Viewing File/Folder Details in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Both the :guilabel:`&Details` button near the top right and the More Options menu (ellipsis) at the far right in a file or folder's row allow you to view and manage several types of information about your file/folder.